Intel® Platform Service Record (Intel® PSR) Introduction

 Use Cases for the Intel Platform Service Record

-• The Platform Service Record ID can be captured during manufacturing.
-It can be subsequently compared with the Platform Service Record ID on the platform to determine whether it was changed after the platform was shipped by the OEM.
+• The Platform Service Record ID can be captured during manufacturing and later compared with the Platform Service Record ID on the platform to determine whether it was changed after the platform was shipped by the OEM.
 A mismatch would indicate that the PSR has been reset, and that historical data is therefore missing.

 • Key events captured within the PSR Event Ledger, e.g., Chassis Intrusion Detection, can be observed over the life cycle of the platform to help assess confidence

-• Platform S0 operational use and power state transitions can be assessed to aid in the determination of general wear or correlations of other platform events when determining platform decommission plans (repurpose, resell, recycle).
+• Platform S0 operational use and power state transitions can be assessed to aid in the determination of general wear or correlations of other platform events when determining plans to decommision (repurpose, resell, recycle) the platform.

 • Ability to export PSR data and attesting of the platform (for example, via a cloud service)